Cody Rudkowsky

 Cody Rudkowsky (born July 21, 1978) is a Canadian retired ice hockey goaltender.
 He played one game in the National Hockey League, with the St. Louis Blues during the 2002–03 season.
 The rest of his career, which lasted from 1999 to 2010, was mainly spent in the minor leagues.
 Prior to turning professional he played in the Western Hockey League, and won the Four Broncos Memorial Trophy as the league's most valuable player in 1998–99.

 AHL and ECHL

 Rudkowsky was born in Willingdon, Alberta.
 He spent most of his career in the ECHL.
-His one NHL game game during the 2002–03 season with the St. Louis Blues, when he played on October 24, 2002 against the Edmonton Oilers, winning the game.
+His one NHL game during the 2002–03 season with the St. Louis Blues, when he played on October 24, 2002 against the Edmonton Oilers, winning the game.